Purpose of committee

 The Chairperson will be available 30 minutes before an ordinary Council meeting to receive petitions from local Councillors along with Herefordshire residents.

 The petition(s) may be presented publicly and the press may be present.
+If you intend to present a petition to the Chairman please can you telephone (01432) 383690 and arrangements will be made.

 The Chairperson will report the receipt of such petition(s) to the Council as part of the Chairman’s Announcements and shall present the petition(s) to the relevant Cabinet Member or Chairperson of Committee.